Whether you run a sandwich shop or a law practice, there’s a common element all business owners share: expenses.

 Keep a Paper Trail

-Indeed, paying for small business expenses with cash is more than acceptable, of course.
+Indeed, paying for small business expenses with cash is more than acceptable.
 It simply means the onus is on you to provide an accurate receipt of any payments if you wish to deduct them.

 Separate Business and Personal Expenses